 An In-Depth Tour of the Hennessy Hammock Deep Jungle

 The body of the Deep Jungle hammock is a double-layered sling of lightweight, mosquito-proof 30D nylon.
 Over the top is a permanently-attached insect mesh.
-This unzips fully along one side to allow entry and exit, as well as for the mesh to be fully folded back.
+This unzips fully along one side to allow entry and exit, as well as for the mesh to be fully cinched back with a toggle.